Orange County Housing Market Summary

 - The expected market time for all homes in Orange County increased from 63 to 66 days in the past two weeks, a slight seller’s market (from 60 to 90 days).

 - Distressed homes, both short sales and foreclosures combined, made up only 0.7% of all listings and 1.3% of demand.
-There are only 22 foreclosures and 22 short sales available to purchase today in all of Orange County, 44 total distressed homes on the active market, up two in the past two weeks.
+There are only 22 foreclosures and 22 short sales available to purchase today in all of Orange County, with 44 total distressed homes on the active market, up two in the past two weeks.
 Last year there were 76 total distressed homes on the market, 73% more than today.

 - There were 2,614 closed residential resales in April, down by 2% from April 2017’s 2,677 closed sales.
 April was nearly identical to March 2018’s closings.
-The sales to list price ratio was 98.7% for all of Orange County.
+The sales-to-list price ratio was 98.7% for all of Orange County.
 Foreclosures accounted for just 0.5% of all closed sales, and short sales accounted for 0.6%.
 That means that 98.9% of all sales were good ol’ fashioned sellers with equity.

 Quantitative Economics and Decision Sciences